• Skip to main content

 • 🥡 Storing & Reheating

-• Sugar - 1½ cups of sugar to create a sweet and crisp coating.
+• Sugar - Granulated sugar also helps to create the sweet and crisp coating.
+Brown sugar works too but will have a deeper molasses flavor.

 Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!